 St. Josephs’ Catholic Church in Indiana, having recently removed the TLM, was forced to close their Church for lack of attendance.
 This is a wake-up call in hearing what the laity want.

-Pope Francis and his inner circle continue to exclude Jesus’ command to sin no more (Jn.8:11) pertaining to homosexual lifestyle.
+There have been clergy who continue to exclude and ignore Jesus’ command to sin no more (Jn.8:11) pertaining to the homosexual lifestyle.
 These clergy are failing in their duty to properly catechize the LGBTQ community.
 These clergy are putting many people’s eternal mortal souls in peril.
+These clergy will also face judgment.

-Jesus associated with sinners in order to save and forgive them.
-Jesus’ mercy is dependent on one’s need for conversion and forgiveness.
-Jesus did not associate with sinners in order to accept and tolerate their sinful lifestyles, but to save them.
+Jesus associated with sinners in order to save and forgive them, not to accept and tolerate their sinful lifestyles.

-We hope Pope Leo XIV will be responsive to the wishes of the laity: to reinstate the Traditional Latin Mass, receiving the Eucharist on the tongue, and altar rails.
+We hope Pope Leo XIV will be responsive to the wishes of the laity: to reinstate the Traditional Latin Mass, to receive the Eucharist on the tongue, and to use altar rails.

 God will also separate those wicked, unfaithful, and clergy who do not properly fulfill their responsibilities to bring souls into heaven.
-As a result, there will be some clergy and pastors in hell.
+As a result, there will be some priests, clergy, and pastors who may be SEVERELY JUDGED BECAUSE OF THEIR FAILURE TO ACT LIKE PRIESTS, CLERGY, AND PASTORS.

-It is important to not that God will remain faithful to those clergy and laity who persecuted, marginalized, and cancelled in remaining faithful to Him.
-God will also harshly judged those clergy who marginalize and ignore the laity’s needs and desires.
+It is important to note that God will remain faithful to those clergy and laity who were persecuted, marginalized, and cancelled in remaining faithful to Him.